 On the other hand, the Sena beats the ‘Cardo mile, ‘and communication is possible for an extra .2 mile in favorable conditions.

-The hidden benefit of Sena vs. Cardo is that Sena can connect with up to 30000 riders.
+The hidden feature of Sena over the Cardo is that with the mesh technology, Sena can add virtually an unlimited number of guests to their group.
 If that happens, the connectivity is possible up to 5 km.

 One has gone just say ‘Hey Cardo’ and issue the command, which is to be executed.
 In other words, you don’t move a muscle, and the voice command does whatever is suggested of it.
 Commands could be ‘ Hey Cardo, play the music or ‘ increase the volume.’